-One of our clients tackled the ‘rules’ topic by simply asking its employees (nearly 3,000 employees) to name rules that only bother them and the organization and do not benefit the client.
+One of our clients tackled the ‘rules’ topic by simply asking its employees (nearly 3,000 employees) to name rules that only bother them and the organization and do not benefit the client, prioritize others’ answers and comment why you favour their answers more or less.
 The outcome was clear and could be divided into:

 1 rules that hinder employees from doing their jobs and unexplainably still exist;

 2 rules that are inconvenient, but serve a purpose;

 3 rules that need to be looked at more seriously but have the appearance of not being so.